someniatko/DoctrineRestDriver/README.md

  * the resource to define your target.
 In the first case the target
  * url will consist of the host, configured in your options and the
  * given name.
 In the second one your argument is used as it is.
+ * Important: The resource name must begin with its protocol.
  *
  * @ORM\Table("products|http://www.yourSite.com/api/products")
  */